Authentic Nashville Hot Chicken Recipe: Crispy Southern Classic with Spice Storage Tips

 2. Dredge in Flour: Remove the chicken from the marinade and pat it dry.
 Dredge each piece in flour, shaking off any excess.
 For an extra crispy coating, you can dip the chicken in the flour twice.

 3. Fry the Chicken: Heat vegetable oil in a deep fryer or a heavy skillet over medium-high heat until it reaches 350°F (175°C).
-Carefully add the chicken and fry for 6–8 minutes per side, or until golden brown and cooked through.
+Carefully add the chicken and fry for 6–8 minutes per side, or until golden brown and cooked through (internal temperature of 165°F).
 Drain on paper towels.

 4. Coat in Hot Sauce: While the chicken is still warm, transfer it to a large bowl and pour the remaining hot sauce over it.
 Toss until the chicken is fully coated.
-Let it sit for a few minutes to absorb the flavor.
+Let it sit for 2-3 minutes to absorb the flavor.

-5. Serve and Enjoy: Serve the Nashville Hot Chicken with your favorite sides, like coleslaw, cornbread, or fries.
-Be ready for a flavor explosion!
+5. Serve and Enjoy: Serve immediately with traditional sides like coleslaw, cornbread, or pickles for the perfect Southern experience.

 Pro Tips for Perfect Nashville Hot Chicken